soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyItemSetBlockDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Primarily for Quests, this is the definition of properties related to the item if it is a questand its various quest steps.
+Primarily for Quests, this is the definition of properties related to the item if it is a quest and its various quest steps.

 ## Schema
 * **Schema Type:** Definition